rohan-bansal/rohan-bansal/README.md

 ## Hey, I'm Rohan! 👋

-#### I'm a hacker 💻 and maker :hammer: from Mountain View, California.
+#### I'm a silicon sorcerer 🧙 from Mountain View, California.

 I love to code and contribute to open-source!
-You can probably find me on my laptop, wiring something, playing guitar :guitar:, or gaming :video_game: !
+You can probably find me messing with electronics 🔌, playing guitar 🎸, or working on some cool software 💻!

 **Want to check out the cool stuff I'm working on?
 Go enter this into your terminal:**
 ```bash